Category learning in deep neural networks: Information content and geometry of internal representations

 Here we derive the expression (\ref{eq:single_result}) of the mutual information for the single cell model.
 We recall the hypotheses.
 All functions and pdf are as regular as needed.
-The transfer function $f$ is strictly monotonous ($f'(x)>0$), hence invertible.
-The pdf $Q$ has zero mean and unit variance, and is monotonously decreasing to zero as its argument goes to $\pm \infty$.
+The transfer function $f$ is strictly monotonic ($f'(x)>0$), hence invertible.
+The pdf $Q$ has zero mean and unit variance, and is monotonically decreasing to zero as its argument goes to $\pm \infty$.
 For simplicity we further assume $Q(z)=Q(-z)$.

 {\em Leading term.}\\ By definition the mutual information between the category membership and the neural activity is given by \beq I(Y,R)= \sum_{y} P_y \int \, P(r|y) \ln \frac{P(r|y)}{P(r)}\,dr. \eeq In the limit of vanishing noise, $r=f(x)$, with $f$ invertible.
 The mutual information being invariant under any invertible change of variable, \beq \lim_{\sigma\rightarrow 0} I(Y,R)=I(Y,X). \eeq